vippsas/vipps-magento/docs/documentation.md

 ## Customization

-The Magento platform provides various ways to create custom flows that are difficult and unnecessary to describe in one page.
-Here we provide a guide and references that can help you to understand the general idea of where to start.
+The Adobe Commerce platform provides various ways to create custom flows that are difficult and unnecessary to describe in one page.
+Here, we provide a guide and references that can help you to understand the general idea of where to start.

 For example, to customize the *Order Success* page, you can:

 * Use an existing 3rd party module or by doing the customization yourself.
-Visit [Magento Marketplace](https://marketplace.magento.com/) to see which 3rd party solutions are available.
+Visit [Adobe Marketplace](https://commercemarketplace.adobe.com/) to see which 3rd party solutions are available.

 * Do the customization yourself.
-Refer to [Magento Frontend Developer Guide](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/bk-frontend-dev-guide.html).
+Refer to [Adobe Commerce Frontend Developer Guide](https://developer.adobe.com/commerce/frontend-core/guide/).

    The following code is related to the *Order Success* page: